Last updated on March 22nd, 2023

 As a traveler planning on a DIY itinerary to Japan, for sure you heard about JR Pass.
 JR Pass is a form of rail pass that provides almost unlimited access to all JR trains in Japan for 7, 14, or 21 days.
 This is a unique train pass available only to foreign visitors that makes train travel much cheaper.

-But take note, only valid for JR trains under Japan Rail Company.
+But take note, JR Pass is only valid for JR trains under Japan Rail Company.
 In Japan, many train companies are well-connected between and within the cities, and JR is one of the biggest and most comprehensive train companies with Shinkansen also under JR.

 Getting a JR Pass makes sense ONLY if you are planning to visit multiple cities in Japan.
 The JR Pass is not cheap but the train fare between cities isn’t cheap too!
 You’ll be saving a lot more by getting a JR Pass.
 The pass is counting by days, so we recommend that you wait to activate your JR Pass until you are leaving Tokyo for long-distance train travel around Japan.

 The easiest and least expensive way to buy the Japan Rail Pass is online from an official JR Pass vendor before you leave for Japan.
-And you’ll need to pay for the subway or some of the local trains in the cities.
+It is considerably cheaper (10 to 13% cheaper) to get it ready at your home country compared to buying it on the spot.
+You can check out the latest prices for green and ordinary passes on Klook or Japan Rail Pass for more information.

-Click here for prices & information on how to order the JR Pass online.
+Click here for prices & information on how to order and save with the JR Pass.